dangerous/lottie2png/README.md

 # Lottie Static Image Renderer (POC)

-This is a proof-of-concept tool to convert [Lottie](https://airbnb.io/lottie/#/) JSON animations into static PNG images using Node.js and Puppeteer.
+This is a proof-of-concept tool to convert [Lottie](https://airbnb.io/lottie/#/) JSON animations into static PNG images and SVG files using Node.js and Puppeteer.

 ---